google-marketing-solutions/gps_soteria/docs/README.md

   ```
   conversion_value = (1 - return_rate) * profit * quantity
   ```
-  If you select this field, you can optionally override the name of the return rate field in Firestore.
+  If you select this option, you can optionally override the name of the return rate field in Firestore.
 - `Value with Discount`: Discounts could impact your profit value, and these might be applied at a transaction level.
 If you use [the discount]( https://developers.google.com/analytics/devguides/collection/ga4/reference/events?client_type=gtag#purchase) attribute in the items array, you could use this calculation method:
   ```